Desiree Isaac-Pictou

 Interesting Facts

-- Isaac-Pictou played stand up basketball before her accident.
+• Isaac-Pictou played stand up basketball in high school.

 Career Notes